PowerCell46/Test-Hub/README.md

     <img height="300em" src="./project-images/CreateMCQ.png" alt="createMCQTest.jpg"/>
     <br>
 </p>
+   If the logged account is a Teacher, clicking on the Project Logo there's a dropdown menu with available creating options - create Python Test and create MCQ Test.
 After the Teacher successfully fills in the form a new MultipleChoice Test is created.

 ### Submit Python Test
 <p align="center">